Godovsky/single_file_projects/README.md

 An example of working with anonymous data types.
 In this case, we consider working with an anonymous array.

+## array_shift.c

+Cyclic bitwise shift of the array.

 ## constant_pointers.c

 An example of working with pointers with const modifiers.